 Donna Buckley is a secondary mathematics teacher at John Curtin College of the Arts located in Fremantle, Western Australia.
-Donna has been employed by the Department of Education since 2000.
-She is a level three classroom teacher and co-ordinates the mathematics academic extension program.
+Employed by the WA Department of Education since 2000, she is a level three classroom teacher and co-ordinates the mathematics academic extension program.
 John Curtin is a Teacher Development School (TDS) for STEM education in WA and she is the Mathematics Outreach contact for this TDS STEM school.

 As an author of the Essential Mathematics textbooks for Year 11 and 12 students she brings a unique perspective on what real life every day mathematics looks like for students.
 The Essential Mathematics is a course for students who are not looking at studying at university.
 They learn to use the mathematical thinking processes to solve real world problems.
 Utilising her students mobile phone use she has created MzB MATHS ESSENTIAL on SNAPCHAT.
 This enables students to follow her mathematical story, learning some of the content skills they require in a platform that they are familiar with.